Manpreet Singh (field hockey)

 Manpreet Singh (born 26 June 1992) is an Indian field hockey player and a four time Olympian.
 He led the Indian field hockey team to the bronze medal at the 2020 Tokyo Olympics.

 He became the first Indian hockey player to win the FIH Best Player of the year award at the 2019 FIH Awards.

 He first played for India in 2011 at the age of 19.
 He represented India at the 2012 London Olympics and was named Asia's Junior Player of the Year in 2014.

+He became India’s Most-Capped Hockey Player by surpassing Dilip Tirkey (412 caps) on 17 June 2026.

 Early and personal life

 Singh was born in a farming Sikh family in Mithapur village on outskirts of Jalandhar in Punjab, India.
 Singh married Malaysian-Pakistani Illi Najwa Saddique on 16 December 2020 in Punjab.
 He first met her when the team featured in the Sultan of Johor Cup in 2013 where the Indian team won the gold medal.
 Illi previously worked in Johor at the University of Southampton Malaysia Campus, but subsequently moved to India after their marriage.

 Before the game he focuses and relaxes by meditating with yoga, playing PlayStation and by listening to the Punjabi Bhangra music specially by Diljit Dosanjh and Honey Singh.
 He carries his PlayStation with him whenever he travels for matches.
 He is a fan of Salman Khan and enjoys watching movies of sports genre, such as M.S.
 Dhoni: The Untold Story, Chak De!
 India, and Bhaag Milkha Bhaag, and he would love to try acting in movies if offered a role.

-His big dream is to "win big for India" and biggest goal is to "inspire youngsters to play a sport, any sport".
+His dream is to "win big for India" and his goal is to "inspire youngsters to play a sport, any sport".